When Eric Bandholz couldn’t grow a beard at his corporate bank job, he quit and built a men’s grooming company.

 Moments are the key to victory in the battle for the buyer’s mind.
 Make ‘em count.

 Action item.
-Open a curiosity gap at checkout by offering a “small gift” to turn prospects into repeat buyers.
+Open a curiosity gap at the checkout by offering a “small gift” to turn prospects into repeat buyers.

 Part 2.
 Content Marketing